jonathanw82/Can_Share/README.md

 **Result:** No errors, works as intended.

+**Test:** Full resposiveness testing for each page has been tested with Chrome development tools, a Samsung Tablet and Samsung phone.

+**Result:** No errors, a couple of teaks were needed to box and font sizes that is now corrected and Works as intended.

 ### Validation Using Jigsaw, Validator, Jshint and pep8
 | Page                      | Result   | Any Errors                                     |